 An interest in music also encourages your baby to focus and to concentrate on what he hears.

 If he becomes a good listener through paying attention to music at this young stage in his life, his listening skills should continue to be good by the time he starts school.

-Music stimulates your child’s language development.
+Here’s another bonus of music for baby’s development.
+Music stimulates your baby’s language development.
 Even as a baby, he needs to hear speech, to hear spoken language used purposely, as this boosts his own natural linguistic skills.